 How These 5 Hormones Affect Your Weight

 When trying to cut weight, we are told to count calories and expend more energy than we take in.
 It turns out there is more to the equation.
 You can be doing everything right and still gain weight.
 Although energy input vs. output is one factor in weight management, hormones play a big part.
-It is essential to learn about the hormones that affect weight management for better success.
+To effectively manage one’s weight, it’s therefore crucial to dig deeper and understand how these key hormones function.

 Hormones are affected by the food we eat.